TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.3-esxi-host/_index.md

 - How fast it runs.
 All else being equal, a 5 GHz CPU is 5x faster than a 1 GHz CPU.
 Throughput impacts utilization.
 The faster it can complete a task, the shorter it has to work.
 That's why you see some counters in MHz.
 - How efficient it runs.
 CPU SMP impacts the core efficiency.
 This is covered more [here](/metrics/chapter-2-cpu-metrics/2.2.3-esxi-host/#esxi-utilization-counters).
 This efficiency is then translated into MHz, for ease of accounting.

 These 3 dimensions of run are the reason why CPU utilization is hard to measure.
-It becomes “it depends on what you consider”.
+It becomes "it depends on what you consider".
 It can't be a single number.
-Insisting that the CPU has a single, static, total capacity and use this as the only 100% for all use cases will result in confusion in “utilization” numbers.
+Insisting that the CPU has a single, static, total capacity and use this as the only 100% for all use cases will result in confusion in "utilization" numbers.

 ESXi uses 3 types of units: millisecond, MHz and %.